Machine learning with neural networks: How many hidden layers?

-We approximate the real-valued function $t(\xi)$ by linear combinations of the basis functions $b(\xi)$ shown in Figure \figref{C7S1BasisFunction}({\bf a}).
-Any reasonable real-valued function $t(\xi)$ can be approximated by a sums of such basis functions, each suitably shifted and scaled.
-Furthermore, these basis functions can be expressed as differences of activation functions [Figure \figref{C7S1BasisFunction}({\bf b})]

-Comparison with Equation (\ref{eq:approximation_network}) shows that one hidden layer is sufficient to construct the function $O(x)$ in this way.
+To this end one uses linear combinations of the basis functions $\basis(x)$ shown in Figure \figref{C7S1BasisFunction}.
+Any reasonable real-valued function $t(x)$ can be approximated by sums of such basis functions, each suitably shifted and scaled.
+Furthermore, these basis functions can be expressed as scaled differences of sigmoid activation functions Comparing with Equation (\ref{eq:approximation_network}) shows that one hidden layer is sufficient to construct the function $O(x)$ in this way.

 Now consider two-dimensional inputs.
-In this case, suitable basis functions are
+In this case, a suitable basis function is (Figure \ref{fig:C7S1BasisFunction2D}):

-So for two input dimensions two hidden layers are sufficient, with four neurons in the first layer, and one neuron per basis function in the second hidden layer.
-In general, for $N$ inputs, two hidden layers are sufficient, with $2N$ units in the first layer, and one unit per basis function in second layer.

-Yet it is not always necessary to use two layers for real-valued functions.
+So two hidden layers are sufficient for two input dimensions.
+For each basis function we require four neurons in the first hidden layer and one neuron in the second hidden layer.
+The construction is analogous for more than two input dimensions.
+For each basis function we need $2N$ neurons in the first and one neuron in second layer.
+In conclusion, two hidden layers are sufficient to approximate a real-valued target function.
+Yet it is not always necessary to have two layers for real-valued functions.
 For continuous functions, one hidden layer is sufficient.
 This is ensured by the {\em universal approximation theorem} \cite{Haykin}.
-This theorem says any continuous function can be approximated to arbitrary accuracy by a network with a single hidden layer, for sufficiently many neurons in the hidden layer.
+It says any continuous function can be approximated to arbitrary accuracy by a network with a single hidden layer, for sufficiently many neurons in the hidden layer.

 In Chapter \ref{ch:C5Chapter} we considered discrete Boolean functions.
-It turns out that any Boolean function with $N$-dimensional inputs can be represented by a network with one hidden layer, using $2^N$ neurons in the hidden layer:
+Any Boolean function with $N$-dimensional inputs can be represented by a network with one hidden layer, using $2^N$ neurons in the hidden layer.
+An example for such a network is discussed in Ref.~\cite{hertz1991introduction}:

-A difference compared with the Boolean networks in Section \ref{sec:mlp} is that here the inputs take the values $\pm 1$.
-The reason is that this simplifies the proof.

-This proof goes by construction \cite{hertz1991introduction}.
+A difference compared with the Boolean-function representations in Section \ref{sec:mlp} is that here the inputs take the values $\pm 1$.
+The reason is that this simplifies the proof, which is by construction \cite{hertz1991introduction}.
 For each hidden neuron one assigns the weights as follows